 Eye doctors utilize specific clinical tools and assessments to determine the health and visual abilities of the eye.
 Since much of a child’s academic performance is dependent on their visual skills (e.g. binocular vision, accurate eye movements, focusing, clear vision and more), doctors recommend that children have a comprehensive eye exam even before reaching school age, and then at least every two years after that.

-Regular and comprehensive eye exams are crucial for detecting vision problems — and essential to facilitate a student’s academic success.
+Regular and comprehensive eye exams are crucial for detecting vision problems — and essential in facilitating a student’s academic success.

 What are the limitations of a vision screening?